Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Results

-Long bubble tail photos from N23, where available, are assumed to originate from the operational runs of their nose photo counterparts, necessary since their source does not provide $(\uGS,\uLS)$ pairs and instead characterizes images solely using $(\Fr,\muL)$ labels.\footnote{This is why $\gamma$-values are generally not available for N23 data\textemdash superficial flow rate combinations are supplied in a table separate from long bubble photos.
-For cases $\{1.\mathrm{j}\mid\forall \mathrm{j}\}$, a singular $(\uGS,\uLS)$ pair corresponds to each photographed long bubble; thus $\gamma$ is known.
-For $\{\mathrm{i.j}\mid \mathrm{i}\ge 3,\forall \mathrm{j}\}$, however, multiple possible $(\uGS,\uLS)$ pairs can be constructed for each long bubble flow-case; hence, $\gamma$ is unknown.
-As mentioned in \S\ref{sec:2.1}, tail photos are not available for $\{2.\mathrm{j}\mid\forall \mathrm{j}\}$.} As alluded to earlier, $\yT$-values measured from N23 photos are relatively small, exclusively falling below $\yT<0.06D$; therefore, tail centring results are visualized in binarized form through table \ref{tab:02} (Y $\rightarrow$ any amount; N $\rightarrow$ none).
+Long bubble tail photos from N23, where available, are assumed to originate from the operational runs of their nose photo counterparts, necessary since their source does not provide $(\uGS,\uLS)$ pairs and instead characterizes images using $(\Fr,\muL)$ labels.\footnote{As mentioned in \S\ref{sec:2.1}, tail photos are not available for N23 cases $\{2.\mathrm{j}\mid\forall \mathrm{j}\}$.} As alluded to earlier, $\yT$-values measured from N23 photos are relatively small, exclusively falling below $\yT<0.06D$; therefore, tail centring results are visualized in binarized form through table \ref{tab:02} (Y $\rightarrow$ any amount; N $\rightarrow$ none).
 One third of available tail-cases have non-zero $\yT$-values (8 of 24); $88\%$ of those are found in either the highest $\Fr$ ($5.\mathrm{j}$) or $\muL$ ($\mathrm{i}.6$) subsets (7 of 8), shown boldfaced in table \ref{tab:02}.
-In fact, the majority of N23's highest-$\Fr$ or -$\muL$ cases $\{5.\mathrm{j}\cup \mathrm{i}.6\}$ exhibit tail centring ($78\%$; 7 of 9).
-Centring is characterized here as the existence of non-negligible liquid separation between bubble and upper pipe wall; therefore, a cut-off is required to classify negligible separation, defined here by $\oyk\leq 2.5\%$.
+In fact, the majority of N23's highest $\Fr$- or $\muL$-cases $\{5.\mathrm{j}\cup \mathrm{i}.6\}$ exhibit tail centring ($78\%$; 7 of 9).
+Centring is defined here as the existence of non-negligible liquid separation between bubble and upper pipe wall; therefore, a cut-off is required to classify negligible separation, defined here by $\oyk\leq 2.5\%$.
 Using this criterion, 7 of 8 cases with non-zero $\yT$ show full-centring; and, of 26 total cases, 15 or $59\%$ are partially-centred by definition (3 water-based; 12 HVL\textemdash at least one for each $\muL$-level).
 Centring types\textemdash as given in \S\ref{sec:2.1} (FC: full-centring; PC: partial-centring; NC: no-centring)\textemdash are also given in table \ref{tab:02} (bracketed) for all N23 cases, determined using the $2.5\%$ distinction.